Statement From President & CEO Cynthia "CJ" Warner on the Enactment of the Biodiesel Tax Credit Extension

 As we look to the future with this supportive policy, we are committed to delivering value to our stakeholders, including our customers and shareholders, through a balanced approach to capital allocation focusing on high quality, high returning investments, including share and bond repurchases that will strengthen the company and our ability to deliver high quality, low carbon fuels.
 The proceeds from the BTC provide tremendous, predictable resources to support achievement of these goals.”

-Renewable Energy Group, Inc., (Nasdaq: REGI) is leading the energy industry transition to sustainability by transforming renewable resources into high-quality, cleaner fuels.
-REG is an international producer of cleaner fuels and North America’s largest producer of biodiesel.
-REG solutions are alternatives for petroleum diesel and produce significantly lower carbon emissions.
-REG utilizes an integrated procurement, distribution and logistics network to operate 14 biorefineries in the U.S. and Europe.
-In 2018, REG produced 502 million gallons of cleaner fuel delivering over four million metric tons of carbon reduction.
-REG is meeting the growing global demand for lower-carbon fuels and leading the way to a more sustainable future.
+Chevron Renewable Energy Group is leading the energy industry transition to sustainability by transforming renewable resources into high-quality, cleaner fuels.
+Chevron Renewable Energy Group is an international producer of cleaner fuels and North America’s largest producer of biodiesel.
+Chevron Renewable Energy Group solutions are alternatives for petroleum diesel and produce significantly lower carbon emissions.
+Chevron Renewable Energy Group utilizes an integrated procurement, distribution and logistics network to operate 14 biorefineries in the U.S. and Europe.
+In 2018, Chevron Renewable Energy Group produced 502 million gallons of cleaner fuel delivering over four million metric tons of carbon reduction.
+Chevron Renewable Energy Group is meeting the growing global demand for lower-carbon fuels and leading the way to a more sustainable future.

 Note Regarding Forward-Looking Statements